 Leasing Used: Try Before You Buy and the Latest Tech

 Wondering if leasing a used car is the right move for you?
 Here are a few indicators that might help you decide:

-- If right now, money's a little tight with having to put a down payment on a new house, getting to pay less month to month on a vehicle by leasing may be appealing.
+- If money is a little tight right now—with having to put a down payment on a new house or paying off college loans—getting to pay less month to month on a vehicle by leasing may be appealing.

-- You've been driving a sedan for your college years, but you're looking for an SUV that may be able to better handle your active lifestyle.
+- Maybe you’ve been driving a sedan for your college years, but you're looking for an SUV that may be able to better handle your active lifestyle.
 After a few years behind the wheel, you may be inclined to buy.

 - You’ll only be using your next vehicle for commuting and the occasional errand, so you don't feel that mileage restrictions will be an issue.